 Needless to say, most cryptocurrency investors acquire digital currency because they believe that their investments are going to appreciate in value at a rapid pace.
 So why would someone offer you a higher interest than the market currently bears?
 The most obvious answer is because the offer is a red light for a cryptocurrency Ponzi or pyramid scheme.

 One such bitcoin pyramid scheme, GladiaCoin, promised to double the value of all bitcoin deposits within 90 days.
 It collapsed from its own weight in June 2017.
 The paradigm continues to pop up.
 All online bitcoin pyramid schemes that employ the same “double your money in 90 days” business model eventually have to collapse.
 The main difference between the operators of these sites and Charles Ponzi, who gave his name to this type of scheme, is that these guys, unlike the late Mr. Ponzi, are anonymous.

 So can you recover scammed bitcoin?
 Yes.
 Is there any government-run bitcoin recovery service?
 No. Can MyChargeBack assist with crypto scam recovery?
 In most cases, yes.
 Can MyChargeBack assist me recover scammed bitcoin?
 In most cases, yes.
 Is there such a thing as cryptocurrency chargeback in general or bitcoin chargeback specifically?
 No, at least not yet, although under certain exceptional circumstances you can obtain a chargeback if the crypto you thought you bought using a credit or debit card was never supplied.

 If you think you have been victimized by a cryptocurrency scam, consult with the fund recovery experts at MyChargeBack.
 Tracing cryptocurrency is complex and mistakes can cost you.
-MyChargeBack analyzes your case and assists you throughout the entire recovery process.
+MyChargeBack analyzes your case and assists you throughout the entire investigative process.